patchamama/The-last-book-page/TESTING.md

 ## Browser Testing

-The Website was tested on Google Chrome, Microsoft Edge with no issues reported.
+The Website was tested on Google Chrome, Firefox and Microsoft Edge with no issues reported.

 ---